shyamexe/weather_app/README.md

 For help getting started with Flutter development, view the [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Note: You'll need to provide your own weatherapi.com API key in order to fetch weather data.
+To do this, create a .env file in the root directory of the project and add the following line:

+'
+API_KEY=your-api-key-here
+'

 ## Assets